-Dell’s XPS 13, introduced earlier this year, is arguably the best notebook of 2015.
-The original won our Editor’s Choice award, impressing us with its excellent battery life, beautiful display and slim dimensions.
+Dell’s XPS 13, introduced earlier this year, may be the best notebook of 2015.
+The original won our Editors’ Choice award, impressing us with its excellent battery life, beautiful display, and slim dimensions.
 Now, with the release of Intel’s new 6th-generation Core processors, it has received an internal refresh that ensures it isn’t left behind by the competition.

 Both configurations are significantly more than the $800 base model, but the low base price means the upgraded versions are still competitive with other Ultrabooks, and the 13-inch MacBook Pro with Retina.

 Opening the Dell XPS 13 immediately reveals its most prominent design trait: a barely-there display bezel.
 The gaps between the edges of the screen and the edges of the lid are less than a quarter of an inch thick, which means this notebook comes closer to a true “edge-to-edge” display than anything we’ve yet seen.
 They also help the XPS stay small, as it’s only one foot wide and eight inches deep.
 Acer’s 11-inch Chromebook 720P, by comparison, is only seven-tenths of an inch narrower.

 Such compact dimensions may raise durability concerns, but touching this Dell crushes them without hesitation.
 The carbon fiber and aluminum chassis feels absolutely rigid.
 Even the thin-bezel display allows only the slightest flex.
 We feel confident the XPS 13 will handle abuse better than most systems of its size.